FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 While Node-RED is versatile, there are some limitations to consider while using it as an ETL tool:

-- **Scalability:** Node-RED might struggle with extremely large datasets compared to dedicated ETL tools.
+- Advanced Features: Some advanced ETL features, like automated schema detection and sophisticated error handling, might require additional customization or external modules.
-- **Advanced Features:** Some advanced ETL features, like automated schema detection and sophisticated error handling, might require additional customization or external modules.
+- Data Governance: Node-RED does not inherently provide robust data governance and lineage tracking, which are often essential in enterprise ETL tools.
-- **Data Governance:** Node-RED does not inherently provide robust data governance and lineage tracking which are often essential in enterprise ETL tools.
+- Scalability: While Node-RED can handle many tasks effectively, it might not offer the same level of optimization for extremely large datasets compared to dedicated ETL tools.

 ## Additional resources